0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

    git clone https://github.com/0xPolygonMiden/miden-client
    ```

 2. **Navigate & Configure the client:** Navigate to the client directory and modify the configuration file to point to the remote Miden node.
 You can find the configuration file at `./miden-client.toml`.
-In the `[RPC]` section replace the `endpoint = { host: }` field with the address provided by the Miden engineer.
+In the `[RPC]` section replace the `endpoint = { host: }` field with the address provided by the Miden team.

    ```shell
    cd miden-client